 Bigger lenses mean more light coming in which means a brighter image.
 If you will be using your binoculars only at daytime or where there is plenty of light, then this is not an issue.
 You can choose any size lens (20mm to 42mm).
 Small lenses mean compact and lighter binoculars that are easy to carry around anywhere.
-If you intend to use your binoculars early mornings, twilight or even at night, you will want to choose 42mm or 50mm binoculars.
+If you intend to use your binoculars early mornings, twilight or even at night, you will want to choose 32mm to 50mm binoculars.
 You will then enjoy brighter images but also suffer from a heavier, bulkier pair of binoculars.
 That said, many people are more than happy to carry and hold large binoculars to get better, brighter images.
-Some actually find large binoculars easier to hold and stabilise.
-The most common choice for binoculars and a good balance between power and size is 8×42 or 10×42.
+The most common choice for binoculars and a good balance between power and size is 8×32 or 10×42.

 What Other Features Should I Consider?